 The notification should contain the organization’s contact information, how the breach had happened, details of the PHI, and the steps the covered entity/ business associate had taken to deal with the breach.
 The report should be submitted to the OCR Breach reporting web portal.

-Breach of HIPAA is further investigated by any of the following ways listed below.
+Breach of HIPAA is further investigated in any of the following ways listed below.

 - An investigation conducted by the Office of Civil Rights (OCR)